viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 Now, as shown below, your smart bedtime songs bot knows to play a song whenever it sees a shape on the camera:

 {{<video webm_src="/tutorials/img/bedtime-songs-bot/robot_babysitter.webm" mp4_src="/tutorials/img/bedtime-songs-bot/robot_babysitter.mp4" max-width="500px" alt="A demonstration of the bedtime songs bot is taking place in an office.
 Tess holds up brightly colored puzzle pieces in front of the camera of a Macbook laptop.
-As the webcam on the laptop recognizes the puzzle pieces, different songs start to play on the speakers of the computer.">}}
+As the webcam on the laptop recognizes the puzzle pieces, different songs start to play on the speakers of the computer." poster="/general/heart.jpg">}}

-## Next Steps
+## Next steps

 This project is just a start.